aar0nm/PSM365Extras/README.md

 # PSM365Extras

-A Pre-Release PowerShell5.0 module that will consist of tools that can be used to help assist 1st/2nd line support and technicians with some aspects of their job.
+A Pre-Release PowerShell 5.0 module that will consist of tools that can be used to help assist 1st/2nd line support and technicians with some aspects of their job.

 ## Features

-- Check what shared mailboxes a specific user is has permissions for.
+* Check what shared mailboxes a specific user is has permissions for.
+    - Can output to CSV file (WIP)

-- Enabling MFA on M365 Accounts (WIP)
+* Enabling MFA on M365 Accounts (WIP)

-- Enforcing MFA on M365 Accounts (WIP)
+* Enforcing MFA on M365 Accounts (WIP)

 ## Installation